Mechanical Engineering Sciences

 Production and Materials Engineering

 Production and Materials Engineering is an applied, industrial subject.
 Researchers are primarily involved in developing materials and production techniques for the manufacturing industry.
-Special areas of interest include metal cutting (development of models and techniques in turning, milling and drilling), the development of manufacturing processes and materials for electromagnetic components, and new ways to simulate the costs of manufacturing.
+Special areas of interest include metal cutting (development of models and techniques in turning, milling and drilling), the development of manufacturing processes and materials for electromagnetic components, as well as new ways to simulate the costs of manufacturing.

 Keywords: casting, welding, sheet-metal working, cutting, inductive heating, vibrations, magnetic materials, simulation of manufacturing economics, production analysis, applied materials engineering, robotics